 For more information on technical details and contributors, visit the project pages on github.
 Teams from anywhere in the world are invited to submit forecasts once a week for one or more of the countries.
 Take a look at the submission instructions and get in touch with any questions.
+Please note that the participating teams do not represent ECDC or the London School of Hygiene & Tropcial Medicine.

 The main aim of the European Covid-19 Forecast Hub is to provide decision makers and the general public with reliable information about the near-term future trajectory of the pandemic.
 This is achieved by collating forecasts from different models into an ensemble, an approach that has in the past proven to provide consistently better performance than any individual modelling approach.